-Because of the sensitive nature of addiction and psychological problems, law students, attorneys, or judges who need help—or want to assist someone else who might need help—are often reluctant to seek assistance.
+Because of the sensitive nature of mental health and substance use issues, law students, attorneys, or judges who need help—or want to assist someone else who might need help—are often reluctant to seek assistance.
 Recognizing this concern, and in order to foster early and confidential contact, the Indiana Supreme Court authorized the creation of JLAP with the passage of Rule 31 of the Indiana Rules on Admission to the Bar and Discipline of Attorneys.

 Research has shown that lawyers may suffer from substance use disorder and depression at a rate higher than the general population.
 Experience has shown that lawyers may be more reluctant than others to seek help for their own problems.
-The purpose of JLAP is to provide confidential assistance to judges, lawyers, and law students who may encounter these and other issues that could impair their ability to practice in a professional and competent manner.
+The purpose of JLAP is to provide confidential assistance to judges, lawyers, and law students who may encounter these and other issues that could interfere with their ability to practice in a professional and competent manner.

 This website is intended to provide members of the bar and bench with preliminary information about substance use, mental health, and other issues that can interfere with the practice of law.
 If you think you might have a problem, are concerned about someone else, or want to become a JLAP volunteer, please explore this website, read about JLAP's obligation to confidentiality, and then contact JLAP for further assistance or information.

 The creation of JLAP in October 1997 merged two premier volunteer organizations—the Indiana State Bar Association's Lawyers Assistance Committee and the Judicial Assistance Team, an Indiana Supreme Court Pilot Program coordinated through the Judicial Center.
 Dedicated volunteers—both recovering and non-recovering—provide the crucial statewide network of peer support that enables JLAP to effectively deliver services to judges, attorneys and law students in need throughout Indiana.
 Volunteer opportunities also exist in a variety of areas in addition to peer support.